ibm-cloud-architecture/eda-tech-academy/docs/lab2/lab2-sol.md

 ## The full application code analysis

 In fact the topology creation is defined in a business service.
-The microservice application is using the Quarkus runtime and API and the code organization uses the `onion` architecture introduced in the Domain-driven design:
+The microservice application is using the Liberty runtime and API and the code organization uses the `onion` architecture introduced in the Domain-driven design:

     * `domain` contains the business logic and business entities related to item transaction and store inventory.
     * `infra` is for infrastructure code, containing JAXRS class, event processing, and ser-des.